pipeforce/pipeforce.github.io/docs/guides/workflows/010_basics.md

 sidebar_label: Basics
 ---

-A workflow in PIPEFORCE is a stateful business process where one or more humans are involved.
+A workflow in PIPEFORCE is a stateful business process, where one or more humans are involved.
 Workflows can be modelled using a graphical interface and they can optionally trigger the execution of pipelines.

 ## Workflow design with BPMN

-In PIPEFORCE workflows can be designed using BPMN (Business Process Model and Notation) which is a worldwide ISO standardization to describe business processes in a formalized (graphical) way.
-Also most non-technicals can understand BPMN diagrams.
+In PIPEFORCE, workflows can be designed using BPMN (Business Process Model and Notation), which is a worldwide ISO standardization to describe business processes in a formalized (graphical) way.
+Also, most non-technicals can understand BPMN diagrams.
 If you’re not familiar with BPMN so far, we highly recommend you to learn more about it before you dive deeper into this chapter.
 Here you can find a first introduction on Wikipedia: [https://en.wikipedia.org/wiki/Business\_Process\_Model\_and\_Notation](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation).

-Below is a very simple example of such a BPMN diagram which shows a vacation approval process where the employee must fill-out a request form and the supervisor then can approve or decline the vacation request:
+Below is a very simple example of such a BPMN diagram, which shows a vacation approval process where the employee must fill-out a request form, and the supervisor can then approve or decline the vacation request:

 ![](../../img/grafik-20210712-071439.png)

 BPMN digrams are designed using a BPMN designer tool.
-You can use your own local software to design such a diagram and then upload them to PIPEFORCE or you can use the built-in online BPMN designer from PIPEFORCE.
-With the later you can:
+You can use your own local software to design such a diagram and then upload them to PIPEFORCE, or you can use the built-in online BPMN designer from PIPEFORCE.
+With the latter, you can:

-*   Create BPMN diagrams online in your web browser and save the
+*   Create BPMN diagrams online in your web browser and save them

 *   Discuss a BPMN diagram with your team